agi20dla/sudoku_solver/README.md

 As far as each cell knows, it's just getting or sending a message.
 It only knows that a message came from a certain port and that it needs to go out of a certain port.
 The management portion of the cell will take some action based on the message content, if needed.

-## For Developers, use these conventions

-###Branches should be named with the following prefix tokens.  e.g. feat/readfile
-wip       Works in progress; stuff I know won't be finished soon feat      Feature I'm adding or expanding bug       Bug fix or experiment junk      Throwaway branch created to experiment